Enfamil Linked to Necrotizing Enterocolitis: A Comprehensive Review

-Enfamil is a cow's milk-based infant formula designed to provide complete nutrition for infants.
-Its pharmacological profile includes proteins, carbohydrates, fats, vitamins, and minerals, but it lacks the bioactive components found in human milk, such as immunoglobulins and lactoferrin.
-Adverse-event reports from the FDA Adverse Event Reporting System (FAERS) list pyrexia (7 reports), cough (5 reports), foetal exposure during pregnancy (5 reports), and other events like diarrhoea (3 reports), vomiting (3 reports), and drug withdrawal syndrome neonatal (3 reports) as most frequently associated with Enfamil (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ENFAMIL).
-Notably, NEC is not among the top reported events in this database, though this may reflect underreporting or the specific population studied.
+Enfamil is a cow's milk-based infant formula designed to provide nutrition for neonates.
+Its pharmacology involves delivering macronutrients, vitamins, and minerals, but its composition differs from human milk, particularly in terms of immune-modulating components.
+Adverse events reported to the FDA Adverse Event Reporting System (FAERS) for Enfamil include pyrexia (7 reports), cough (5 reports), foetal exposure during pregnancy (5 reports), and others such as seizure (4 reports) and drug withdrawal syndrome neonatal (3 reports) (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ENFAMIL).
+Notably, NEC is not listed among the top reported events, but the database may underrepresent rare or underreported outcomes.

 Important Notice